UFC 307: Pereira vs. Rountree Jr.: Predictions & Analysis

 A few statistical edges stand out.
 Pennington throws significantly more leather — a 2.1 sig. strike per minute gap.
 Pena is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Pennington has tighter striking defense, making opponents miss more often.

 The Pick: Raquel Pennington over Julianna Pena.
-The model gives Pennington a slight nod at 62% — this could easily go either way.
+The model gives Pennington a slight nod at 63% — this could easily go either way.
+The market implies 41% for Pena, but our model sees only 37%.
+That 4-point gap favoring Pennington is worth watching.

 Mario Bautista vs Jose Aldo